kalafut/crutches/README.md

-# Crutch
+# Crutches

 ## Goals

-* Create/collect useful developer reference material and make it available under a permissive license.
+* Create useful developer reference material and make it available under a permissive license.
 * Develop conventions that allow people to easily contribute to the library.
 * Provide a tool to combine select material into a searchable, single-file reference document.